 11. Taste local chocolate to satisfy your sweet tooth

 Cocoa tea is just the beginning for chocolate lovers visiting Grenada.
 The island has a number of companies that make delicious dark chocolate.
 You can opt for plain bars, but Dowe suggests trying the nutmeg-spiced version from Jouvay.

 12. Grab nutmeg ice cream to cool down

-Grenada is one of the largest nutmeg exporters in the world, so it only makes sense that the spice frequently appears in popular dishes.
-Nutmeg ice cream is a local favorite, and you can find it at numerous restaurants.
+Grenada grows and exports a significant amount of nutmeg, so it only makes sense that the spice frequently appears in popular dishes.
+Nutmeg ice cream is a Grenadian favorite, which you can find at most restaurants.
 You can also make it yourself if you have an ice cream machine.